-Seemingly out of nowhere, the bold new climate policy initiative everyone is talking about is the Green New Deal.
+Seemingly out of nowhere, the bold new climate policy initiative everyone began talking about in 2019 was the Green New Deal.
 But what exactly is the Green New Deal, where did it come from, and what has caused it to gain so much traction?Continue reading